lpnh/dotfiles/src/recipes/miscellaneous.md

 <div class="warning">
 Make sure the virtualization is enabled in the BIOS

-For AMD, look for the SVM option
+For AMD, look for the SVM option.
 For Intel, look for the VMX option
 </div>

-Install necessary packages
+Install the necessary packages

 ```bash
 sudo pacman -Syu virt-manager qemu-desktop dnsmasq iptables-nft
 ```

-Enable *libvirtd* service
+Enable the *libvirtd* service

 ```bash
 sudo systemctl enable --now libvirtd.service